celeritas-project/benchmarks/geant4-validation-app/README.md

 ```

-# Utils
+# Utils/
-- A couple ROOT macros are included for reading an output and producing a few
+A couple ROOT macros are included for reading a ROOT output file and generate a
-example histograms.
+few example histograms.
 To run them:

 ```
 $ root